JacobChunn/PDFTLDR/README.md

 First, run the development server:

 - Navigate to the root of the project folder
+- Create a ".env" file and place in there an OpenAPI key.
+Ex: OPENAI_API_KEY={open api key goes HERE}
 - Type "npm install" to install dependencies
 - Type "npm run dev" in a terminal